 Licensure exam

-Summit College offers its licensed vocational nursing students the resources they to ace the NCLEX.
+Summit College offers its vocational nursing students the resources they to ace the NCLEX.
 Such resources include:

 • Full-time NCLEX tutors